 Have a struggling reader in your class?
 Not too sure how to cater for his/her needs?
-Read ahead and find out seven ways to assist a students with reading problems.
+Here are seven ways to assist them.

-For any struggling reading, achieve success is key.
+For any struggling reading, the feeling of being able to achieve success is key.
 Set the bar to high and there's no success.
 Set the bar too low and it's belittling.
 The student needs an appropriate challenge that he/she can overcome with little assistance.
 This doesn't necessarily mean that the text needs to be different.
-Perhaps they need multiple reading of the same text.
-Maybe they need a partner to discuss the language while their reading.
+Perhaps they need multiple readings of the same text.
+Maybe they need a partner to discuss their reading with.
 Developing a reader's self esteem is the most important facet here.

 2. BE INCLUSIVE